ibanner56/NotRubyButChef/Appetizers/SpreadsAndDips/LenasHummus.md

 # Summary
 **Time: 15-20 min**
 **Serves: 6-8**
-This is the hummus recipe that we used in-house at Caffe Lena for over a decade.
+This is the hummus recipe that we've used in-house at Caffe Lena for several decades.
 Simple, easy, and delicious, it's extremely hard to get it wrong and it never fails to be a hit.

 # Ingredients